yan1li/Self-Driving-Car-Engineer-Projects/P1_Finding_Lane-Lines/Writeup.md

 ### Suggest possible improvements to your pipeline

-1. Another color space besides "RGB" can be useful to solve strong sun light problem.
+Another color space besides "RGB" can be useful to solve strong sun light problem.
 For example, "HSL" whose "S" channel is more robust even facing sun light problem, can be a good solution.
-2. Using plain simple straight lines to detect and fit road lanes may not be a very good solution due to the complexity of roads, vehicles, enviroment, etc. A better algorithm to detect lines and a different equation, polynomial equation for instance, to fit the lanes are needed.